Start9Labs/hello-world-startos/README.md

 ## Dependencies

-The following set of dependencies are required to build this project.
-You can find detailed steps to setup your environment below and in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).
+Install the system dependencies below to build this project by following the instructions in the provided links.
+You can also find detailed steps to setup your environment in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)